 Cumnor School has five categories of governor:

 - Foundation Three Foundation governors are nominated by St Michael’s PCC and approved by the Oxford Diocese.
-Currently one of our foundation positions is being held vacant for the new vicar when he or she is appointed.
+One of these is the vicar.

 - Local Authority The Local Authority nominates one governor.